adityasaxena26/Sentiment-Network/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

+### Datasets:
+`reviews.txt` : Contains 25000 IMDb movies reviews.
+The data has already been preprocessed a bit and contains only lower case characters.
+`labels.txt` : Contains labels as either `positive` or `negative` to the corresponding reviews in the `reviews.txt` file.

 ### Project Instructions

 Clone the repository and navigate to the downloaded folder.